3 Step Email Marketing Strategy for Sales Prospecting

-As the state of our working world changes, sales prospecting is now more important than ever.
+As the state of our working world changes, sales prospecting is now more critical than ever.
 We’ve talked about some other sales strategies in previous articles.
-However, we felt that the outbound part of a sales portfolio should be given a spotlight.
+However, we felt that the outbound part of a sales portfolio should be given the spotlight.

 If you’ve structured your business as a “hunter/farmer” sales model, you already have Sales Development Representatives (SDR) as hunters and Account Managers as farmers.
-Naturally, your SDR’s will be prospecting and qualifying incoming leads.
-This means they will need some sales tools that will provide efficiency, reach, and scalability.
+Naturally, your SDRs will be prospecting and qualifying incoming leads.
+This means they will need some sales tools that provide efficiency, reach, and scalability.

 One of the best ways to gain reach and scalability is with a tool we’ve already been using for years – email.
-When you compare emailing versus calling, the open rate of cold emails is 35% while the answer rate of cold calling is around 1%.
-As these numbers clearly show, a salesperson can touch far more people with email as opposed to the phone.
+When you compare emailing versus calling, the open rate of cold emails is 35%, while the answer rate of cold calling is around 1%.
+As these numbers clearly show, a salesperson can reach more people with email than by phone.
 However, email clients don’t always have easy-to-use mail merge functions.
 So how do you amplify the capabilities in email?

-In this article, we will discuss a cold email strategy, and the sales tools needed, that will give you more touches than you ever thought possible.
+This article will discuss a cold email strategy and the sales tools needed to give you more touches than you ever thought possible.

 Step #1 – Targeting Your Audience

 Before you reach out to an audience, you need to know who your audience is.
 An exercise called Persona Development is a great way to identify your audience to reduce your time in sales prospecting.
 Once you have defined your audience, you can start targeting…